leftfieldlabs/drawbridge/README.md

 ## Using and deploying
 1. Clone repo
 1. Navigate to your newly cloned folder and run `sudo ./scripts/install`
-1. Create an GAE app at [GAE console](http://console.developers.google.com) and get an app id
+1. Create a GAE app (if you don't already have one) at [GAE console](http://console.developers.google.com) and get an app id
 1. From inside the directory with all your site assets, run `vault deploy [gae app id]`
 1. Visit `[gae app id].appspot.com` to see your site

+## Updating
+Run `vault update` from anywhere to get latest vault code

 ## Notes
+* If a URI goes to a directory, like `http://someapp.appspot.com/something/`, it will attempt to load an index.html.
+It will not work with anything else
 * `vault deploy` automatically sets your new deploy as default

+## Feature requests
+If you need a new feature, please create an issue or (better yet) submit a pull request.